 I love art in the garden.
 You may have heard me say this a time or two before… :) I would have art painted onto my fence boards if I could get away with it!
 (And yes, I could, but I have a family that I don’t want to move away and leave me.
 They can only take so much.)
 I love round shapes in the garden as well, they are a great representation of the circle of life, which is what a garden is about.
 Gazing globes have been popular since the Victorian times, but they are usually made of glass and are expensive and breakable.
 How about trying something a little more… well, different and unique!
 These creative DIY garden globe projects are prefect to tuck in a shady corner, to punctuate a busy flowerbed, or to add some interest to a boring walkway.
 Love all these projects!
-Our feature project above, is from Alison at ‘Bonney Lassie’.
+Our feature project below, is from Alison at ‘Bonney Lassie’.
 She made these DIY gabion garden globes for $20!
 I love how different these are… organic with the use of rocks, yet still controlled.
 Genius to use the wire flower baskets too!

 ‘Greencube Landscapes‘ shows us how incredibly cool concrete globes in the garden can be.
 Be sure to check out their site for all the photos, they are inspiring!
 They don’t have a tutorial, but no worries, we do!
 Check out our post on DIY concrete garden globes.